 In 1997 we began funding work directly in research institutions.
 At the same time, we launched our Research Network to ensure that our multi-disciplinary vision to bring dementia scientists together was realised.

 In 1998 the first major grant of £500,000 was awarded to a team led by scientist Dr Michel Goedert at the University of Cambridge.
-We now offer 15 different types of research support and invest more than £17 million in funding over 127 grants.
+We are currently supporting 140 research projects across the UK, worth over £20 million.

 In 2011 we became Alzheimer’s Research UK as part of our strategy to modernise the charity and strengthen our support for UK dementia research.
 Our commitment to fund groundbreaking research to achieve our vision of a world free from dementia will never waiver.